-- Physical examination and health clearance completed by a physician or other qualified Healthcare Provider (Nurse Practitioner or Physician Assistant) - Immunization records - Influenza immunization during the flu season October to March annually - Fit testing if required by clinical site

-- Quantitative titers (bloodwork) indicating immunity to measles, mumps, rubella, varicella, and hepatitis B. Those who have not had immunization to hepatitis B must start the immunization process within 1 month of receiving the conditional acceptance letter or sign a declination.
-Some clinical facilities will not accept students who have not demonstrated immunity to hepatitis B. - Td or Tdap if more than 10 years - Documentation of negative 2-step PPD (TB test), or single PPD with documentation of negative PPD within the past 12 months.
-Quantiferon tests will be acceptable unless clinical facility does not accept it. - For those with positive PPD: Documentation of test results and negative chest x-ray, documentation of negative chest x-ray within the past 6 months, documentation that there is no evidence of active tuberculosis infection; if latent tuberculosis infection, documentation of adequate treatment. - CPR healthcare provider course certification (American Heart Association BLS Healthcare Provider ONLY) - Proof of health insurance - Malpractice insurance - NSNA membership
+- Physical examination and health clearance completed by a physician or other qualified Healthcare Provider (Nurse Practitioner or Physician Assistant) - Immunization records - Influenza immunization during the flu season: October to March annually - Fit testing if required by clinical site - Quantitative titers (bloodwork) indicating immunity to measles, mumps, rubella, varicella, and hepatitis B. Those who have not had immunization to hepatitis B must start the immunization process within one (1) month of receiving the conditional acceptance letter or sign a declination.
+Some clinical facilities will not accept students who have not demonstrated immunity to hepatitis B. - Tdap (A booster is needed if taken more than 10 years ago) - Documentation of negative 2-step Purified Protein Derivative (PPD), (Tuberculosis [TB] test), or single PPD with documentation of negative PPD within the past 12 months.
+Quantiferon tests will be acceptable unless the clinical facility does not accept it. - For those with positive PPD: Documentation of test results and negative chest x-ray, documentation of negative chest x-ray within the past 6 months, documentation that there is no evidence of active tuberculosis infection; if latent tuberculosis infection, documentation of adequate treatment. - CPR healthcare provider course certification (American Heart Association BLS Healthcare Provider only) - Proof of health insurance - Malpractice insurance - National Student Nurses' Association (NSNA) membership

-Please note: Current EIC Nursing students MUST have all required documentation maintained in order to register for classes.
+Please note: Current EIC Nursing students must have all required documentation maintained in order to register for classes.
 If a student is pregnant, the Nursing faculty must be notified immediately and a medical clearance form from the healthcare provider must be submitted.
 This form will be placed in the student file.
-The clinical setting might be hazardous to a developing fetus.
+The clinical setting may be hazardous to a developing fetus.

-Admissions Requirements for Health Leadership BSHL Completion Program Online
+Admissions Requirements for Bachelor of Science in Health Leadership (BSHL) Completion Program - Online